Jolly-Pirate/hivemind-docker/README.md

 ## Importing database dump
 For an efficient way to get hivemind going with a short DB synchronization, download a database dump (from a daily postgres snapshot), and import it.
 The dump was done with PostgreSQL 10.8.
 ETA depends on your internet speed, storage and CPU.

+NOTE: The download and import will run in screen sessions and automatically exit when complete.
+After the dump file is fully read, the import may seem stalled, but it's actually creating the indexes.
+Do not stop the process with `ctrl-c` or close the session .
+You can detach from the session with `ctrl-a-d`.

 `./run.sh importdb`

 **ETA ~3h**